Estimate Time9 min

 How much is needed for health care costs in retirement?

 If you've relied on your employer to pick up most of your health care tab, retirement could be a rude awakening.
-Although Medicare kicks in at age 65, the cost associated with Part B that varies and you may need to buy supplemental insurance or, at the very least, budget for higher out-of-pocket health care expenses than you had while you were working.
+Although Medicare kicks in at age 65, the cost associated with Part B can vary and you may need to buy supplemental insurance or, at the very least, budget for higher out-of-pocket health care expenses than you had while you were working.

 Learn more about health insurance in retirement